-Mount Fremont Lookout Trail is a 5.7 mile heavily trafficked out and back trail located near Parkwood, WA that features a lake and is rated as moderate.
+Mount Fremont Lookout Trail is a 5.7 mile heavily trafficked out and back trail located near Parkwood, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.

 From Puyallup, east 52 miles on Highway 410 to Sunrise Road in Mount Rainier National Park.
 Turn right and drive 15 miles to the trailhead at Sunrise Visitor Center.

 Went a week ago.
 8 inches of new snow from reservoir to look out.

 Relatively easy hike, definitely ran into a lot of people but got a nice view of Mt.Rainier